lucaslzl/ponche/README.md

-# Secure Simulation - MSWiN
+# Secure Simulation - LATINCOM

+Code to identify timewindow, generate clusters, and simulate with mobility